 The purpose of the Marquette University Advertising Club is to promote better understanding of the functions of advertising, sales promotion and marketing communication; to stimulate and encourage advertising professionalism across the Marquette community through advertising education; to promote career possibilities in advertising; to apply the skills, creativity and energy of advertising in helping to solve social problems and to promote fellowship and the free exchange of ideas.
-The club is affiliated with the American Advertising Federation and the Business Marketing Association.
-Membership is open to all students interested in advertising, communication and marketing.

 College Student Council

 The Diederich College of Communication Student Council integrates social and academic student activities across the college.
 The council provides opportunities in a wide variety of leadership positions.

 Lambda Pi Eta is an honorary society that also serves as a service organization to the college and local community.
 It is sponsored by the National Communication Association and honors outstanding full-time undergraduate students who are currently pursuing a major or minor housed in the Diederich College of Communication.
 For eligibility, students are required to achieve a 3.250 GPA in their major or minor, a 3.000 cumulative GPA and have completed 12 credit hours in the major or minor.
 Benefits include the possibility of attending/participating in a regional communication conference and/or in the annual National Communication Association conference, as well as the privilege of being a member of the society.